Wassim067/Documentation_about_Figma/README.md

 ![image](https://user-images.githubusercontent.com/97837907/198845494-8388e835-d5dc-432a-ab9b-3a70135b92ac.png)

-- Red => Select the Frame tool from the top menu
+- Red => Select the frame tool from the top menu
 - Green => Select the Frame size on the right panel